 - Death by Chocolate Cake

 Just imagine the combination of a moist carrot cake, pumpkin puree, and a layer of cheesecake all in the form of a bundt cake for a dramatic effect.
-And as if that isn’t enough, this Pumpkin Carrot Bundt Cake has a cream cheese pumpkin spice drizzle all over the top.
+And as if that isn’t enough, this Pumpkin Carrot Bundt Cake has a cream cheese vanilla maple drizzle all over the top.

 Carrot Pumpkin Bundt Cake: